cocos/cocos-docs/en/publish/publish-wechatgame-sub-domain.md

   - By reducing the FPS of Open Data Context, you can also reduce the performance overhead of Open Data Context to some extent.

-  **Note: The FPS property overrides the `cc.game.setFrameRate()` implementation of the Open Data Context, so it is recommended to set the FPS property of the SubContextView component directly in the Main Context project.**
+    > **Note**: the FPS property overrides the `cc.game.setFrameRate()` implementation of the Open Data Context, so it is recommended to set the FPS property of the SubContextView component directly in the Main Context project.

 - **Controlling engine main loop in Open Data Context**